butrinntt/aimz-assignment/my-app/README.md

 ## Features Implemented

 - **User Dashboard:**
+  - Display users on a table.

+- **User Charts:**
   - Displays user statistics and data visualizations.
   - Includes charts for gender distribution, email domains, and IP distribution.

 - **User Management:**
-  - Create, edit, and manage user profiles.
+  - Create, edit, delete and export users to CSV.
+  - Select users for bulk deletion, or export to CSV.

 - **Theming:**
   - Light and dark mode toggle.